llsalazarll/MageMotionSSJ/readme.md

-# 🖐️ Mage_v2 — AI Gesture Racing Controller
+# 🖐️ Mage_Motion_SSJ — AI Gesture Racing Controller

 A real-time deep learning powered gesture control system that allows users to drive racing games using hand movements instead of a keyboard or controller.